 Your olfactory senses can distinguish millions of odours by activating unique combinations of receptors in your nose.
 There is a direct link to the emotional centre of your brain, so new odours and tastes may evoke unexpected new associations as your brain also works to process this new information.

+Ultimately, it is all about timefullness - appreciating the time we have and making conscious decisions of how we spend our time.
 Incorporating these six exercises into your daily life will allow you to challenge your mind while sharpening your cognitive skills.
 As many of these exercises also involve trying something new, you can even spice up your week and find new activities to enjoy.